mrdaemon/exosphere/docs/source/configuration.rst

 .. option:: log_file

     A filesystem path to a file where Exosphere will write logs.
-    If not set, Exosphere will use the platform default location for logs.
+    If not set, Exosphere will use the platform default location for application logs.

     You can set this to any valid path on your filesystem where you have write permissions.